 SEO combines technical, on-page, and off-page optimizations to improve a website’s overall search engine visibility:

 - Technical optimizations: You can improve a website’s backend infrastructure to make indexing its content easier for search engines.
-Common technical fixes include optimizing load speed, implementing structured data markup, fixing broken links, and ensuring the website is mobile-friendly.
+Common technical fixes include optimizing load speed, implementing structured data markup, minimizing downtime with a top-rated web host, fixing broken links, and ensuring the website is mobile-friendly.

 - On-page optimizations: This type of SEO is all about tweaking individual web pages to improve their relevance and authority for specific keywords or topics.
 That means optimizing page titles and meta descriptions, using header tags to structure content, and ensuring the website has high-quality content that reflects what folks are looking for.

 - Off-page optimizations: Building external links to a website improves its credibility with search engines.
 To get more backlinks, you can create high-quality content that gets cited by other websites, post engaging social media content to build brand awareness and authority or participate in online communities to build relationships with other businesses and influencers.